UnQOfficial/void/CONTRIBUTING.md

 - Add comments for complex sections of code
 - Follow the existing code style
 - Use meaningful variable names
-- Test your script on multiple platforms if possible
+- Test your script on multiple Android devices if possible

 ### Commit Messages